 How long should you cook a fried egg?

-Cook for anywhere from 3-7 minutes (or more depending on how you like your eggs.
-Three minutes for over easy, around 5 minutes for over medium, and about 7 minutes for over hard.
+Cook for anywhere from 3-7 minutes (or more depending on how you like your eggs).
+Three minutes for over-easy eggs, around 5 minutes for over medium, and about 7 minutes for over hard.
 The exact times will depend on your stove heat but go ahead and remove the lid allowing any steam to escape away from you when the desired suggested time is up.
-Then touch the yolk with your finger to determine how soft it is.
+Then touch the yolk with your finger to determine how soft or hard it is.
+Read up on proper egg terminology here.

 Basically that’s it.
 Fried eggs with no flipping and no sticking!

-The white cooks faster than the yolk, so it’s easy to get even over-easy like we like them!!
+The egg whites cook faster than the yolk, so it’s easy to get runny yolk, just the way we like it!!
+Perfect eggs, every time.

 Fried eggs go great with homemade biscuits, Southern style!
 Or serve them with buttered toast.
-Or in a fried egg sandwich with ketchup (my grandma used to make me those)!
+Or in a perfectly cooked fried egg sandwich with ketchup (my grandma used to make me those)!

 So umm… why is the egg yolk orange??

 In case you’re wondering what causes the egg yolks to be different colors, it has to do with nutrition of the hens.
-Notice how those egg yolks are such a DEEP orange color, it’s because our chickens have constant access to grass, which has much richer nutrients than any chicken feed (INCLUDING “organic” chicken feeds!).
+Notice how those egg yolks are such a DEEP orange color, it’s because they are good eggs.
+Our chickens have constant access to grass, which has much richer nutrients than any chicken feed (INCLUDING “organic” chicken feeds!).

 You can see the difference extra well here: